These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 Mini Semi-Sweet Chocolate Chips: You could use regular chocolate chips or chopped semi-sweet chocolate, but I found mini chocolate chips easier to use when wrapping dough around pieces of caramel.

-Remove the dough from the refrigerator and roll the dough into balls, about 2 tablespoons of dough each.
-You’ll have about 18 balls.
-The dough will be a bit crumbly but will become smoother as you roll them.
+Step 8: Remove the dough from the refrigerator and roll the dough into balls, about 2 tablespoons of dough each.

 Break each dough ball in half and sandwich a piece of caramel between the two haves.
 Smooth the two halves together by rolling the dough between your hands to make a smooth ball.
 Make sure the caramels are completely sealed inside.

-Place the cookie dough balls on the prepared baking sheet leaving at least 2 inches in between each cookie.
-Flatten the balls slightly with your hand to help them spread.
+Step 9: Place the cookie dough balls on the prepared baking sheet leaving at least 2 inches in between each cookie.

 Make-Ahead, Storing, and Freezing Instructions